Korea’s Ordinance 41 from 1900 and Dokdo Island

 ⑬ Dokdarigol 石橋里 : a stone bridge at Jindo-Gun, Imhwae-Myeon, Bukgyo-Ri

 Shortly after the character 石 was no longer used to denote the sound “dok” but rather the standard Korean Hanja character “獨”.
-This character usage and the name Dokdo was confirmed by Japanese records such as the Niitaka’s log books in 1904 prior to the Japanese annexation of Dokdo and during Ulleungdo Governor Shim Heung Taek’s objections of the Japanese annexation of Dokdo.
+This charcter usage and the name Dokdo was confirmed by Japanese records such as the Niitaka’s log books in 1904 prior to the Japanese annexation of Dokdo and during Ulleungdo Governor Shim Heung Taek’s objections of the Japanese annexation of Dokdo.

 The image on the right is from the southern coast of an old Korean map.
 As shown, the same character for rock was used to name the rocky islet off of the coast of Korea.